-Performance Versus Compensation Peer Group Companies - The Committee benchmarks the Company's financial performance as measured by growth in total revenue, operating income, and diluted earnings per share from continuing operations (EPS), against the results of the Peer Group (as described on page 51).
-In addition, the Committee compares the Company's ROIC and total shareholder return with those of the Peer Group.
+Performance Versus Compensation Peer Group Companies - The Committee benchmarks the Company's financial performance as measured by growth in total revenue, operating income, diluted earnings per share from continuing operations (EPS) and ROIC, against the results of a Peer Group that consists of both other railroads and companies that are comparable to the Company in size and complexity but are in other industries (as described on page 52).
+In addition, the Committee compares the Company's total shareholder return with those of the Peer Group.